volcengine/verl/recipe/agentlightning/README.md

 ## Evaluation

 The example is evaluated using Qwen2.5-Coder-Instruct and Llama-3.2-Instruct models.
 The models are trained on the Spider dataset for 2 epochs, with evaluation performed on a randomly selected subset of 500 test samples to compute held-out accuracy.
-Training is conducted on mixed hardware configurations, including 1-2 80GB A100/H100 GPUs.
 The default setup for running agent clients during evaluation is as follows:

 ```bash
 python sql_agent.py \